kevinzunigacuellar/web/src/data/blog/google-analytics-in-astro/index.md

 description: In this guide, you will learn how to add google analytics to Astro without blocking the main thread using the partytown integration
 pubDate: 2022-05-12
 updatedDate: 2023-06-04
-hero: "~/assets/heros/astro_ga.png"
+hero: astro_ga.png
-heroAlt: "Logo of Astro, partytown and google analytics together"
+heroAlt: Logo of Astro, partytown and google analytics together
 ---

 As your website attracts more visitors, you may need to incorporate various third-party scripts into your project to extend its functionality beyond the core features.
 Two common third-party scripts are Google Analytics and Facebook Pixel, which are web analytics services that help you assess and improve your website's effectiveness.